 The U.S. government’s FinCEN agency points out the FATF issued Recommendation 12, which requires countries to ensure that financial institutions implement measures to prevent the misuse of the financial system by PEPs and to detect such potential abuse.
 The FATF recommends that family members and close associates of PEPs should be considered PEPs because of the potential for abuse of the relationship for the purpose of moving the proceeds of crime, facilitating placement and disguise of the proceeds, as well as for terrorist financing purposes.

-FinCEN’s regulations similarly include family members and known close associates within the definition of senior foreign political figure.
+FinCEN’s regulations similarly include family members and known close associates within the definition of a senior foreign political figure.

 In the United States, Recommendation 12 is implemented through FinCEN rules and guidance and by supervisory expectations outlined in the Federal Financial Institutions Examination Council (FFIEC) BSA Examination Manual.